cloudmesh-community/fa18-523-61/notebook.md

 * Changed focus of project paper to that of a term paper.
 * Continued research on MongoDB Atlas, Twitter and Big Data, and Twitter and Python
 * Continued adding new material to term paper draft.

+## Week of 11/30/2018 - 12/6/2018

+* Added final material term paper
+* Added images, charts, and python code to term paper
+* Worked on final editing and proofreading.
+* Added all remaining bibtex entries